Visual/Nonverbal Memory Systems

 - Make learning beautiful.
 Draw it.
 Doodle it.
 Integrate visual art with verbal or written content to strengthen memory.

-- Creatively planning to connect classroom content with images or objects creates yet another pathway for retrieval.
+- Creatively plan to connect classroom content with images or objects creating yet another pathway for retrieval.

 - Decorating with content capitalizes on the brain’s ability to recall pictures first.